Neil Taylor is 33 years old. He is tall, very handsome and very strong.

 I remember Neil at 14.
 He weighed as much as a green bean then.
 His hair was a shock of blonde that whipped behind him as he ran across our high school campus, as he rode a mountain bike full speed between classroom buildings, as he tumbled into all-school assembly like an Australian shepherd puppy with his pack of friends, as he shot a lacrosse ball into the net and pumped his young, fierce fist to the sky.

 Neil opens the door to his Brattleboro home and new massage therapy office.
 He's wearing sunglasses.
-He gives me a hug, though it has been almost two decades since our paths last came close to crossing, and he smiles, the
+He gives me a hug, though it has been almost two decades since our paths last came close to crossing, and he smiles, the right side of his face widening into a sunbeam.

 "Welcome," he says.
 "I am so glad you're here.
 I'm so excited about my massage studio.
 Come this way, I'll show you."